 - Try a hot drink at bedtime such as milk and honey, Horlicks or Ovaltine.
 Avoid cocoa as it is a source of caffeine

 Join a yoga class.
 Or try Qigong or Tai Chi, which are two types of martial arts that can improve relaxation skills.
 Qigong (pronounced "chee gung") is an ancient Chinese discipline that uses breathing, meditation, visualisation, and repetitive physical exercises to cleanse and strengthen the body.
-Tai Chi aims to harmonise the body, mind and .
+Tai Chi aims to harmonise the body and mind.
 It uses flowing movements and does not rely on speed, strength or force.

 Laugh!
 Experts claim that laughing relaxes tense muscles, speeds oxygen into your system, lowers blood pressure and triggers the release of endorphins.
 If you have a good sense of humour you are more likely to keep things in perspective which will stop you feeling overwhelmed.
 When you're feeling stressed, try watching a film or sharing a joke with friends.